-- Use swerve or coconut sugar in place of Lakanto if you can not find it
+- Use erythritol combined with monk fruit extract in place of Lakanto if you can not find it

 - Use honey or maple syrup instead of sugar-free syrup if you’d like, but then it will not be sugar-free

 - Use silicon ice cube trays like this one to make sure you can easily remove the ice cubes

 - If you cannot find coconut cream, place a can of coconut milk in the fridge overnight, the next day skim off the thick white cream, leaving behind the liquid to add to curries or smoothies.